BOYS BASKETBALL: Liestman dominates as Litchfield defeats ACGC

 Litchfield found themselves up by 11 at halftime and played evenly with ACGC in the second half for the 10 point victory.

-Avery Liestman had a monster game, scoring 25 points on nine of 12 shooting, including six three pointers.
-Liestman would also add six rebounds and two steals for the Dragons.
+Avery Liestman had a monster game, scoring 25 points on nine of 12 shooting, including six 3-pointers.
+Liestman also add six rebounds and two steals for the Dragons.

 No other players scored in double figures or grabbed more than four rebounds for Litchfield.